ubikingenierie/ulp-observability-plugin/contributer-jumpstart.md

 mv /home/ubik/Bureau/work/eclipseWorkspace/ulp-observability-plugin/back/target/ulp-observability-listener-1.0.3-SNAPSHOT.jar /home/ubik/Bureau/apache-jmeter-5.5/lib/ulp-observability-listener-1.0.2.jar
 ```

-After that, your backend change should be used by JMeter.
+After that, your backend change is used by JMeter.
 ### Bash script
 If you are like me, you will be annoyed extremely fast to do everything listed above everytime you change something in the back.
 We will see here a way to make it faster + how to plug the eclipse debuguer to your JMeter plugin code :
 - Add your jmeter/bin folder to your bashrc file so you can access the scripts inside it every time you open a command prompt.